Memory & Cache Optimization

 3. Data-Oriented Design (DoD)

-OOP (Object Oriented Programming): class Ball { float x, y; Color c; }.
-Array of Balls.
+OOP (Object Oriented Programming): Array of Structures (AoS)

 • Benefit: If you only need to update positions, you iterate xs and ys.
 You never load cs into cache.
-This maximizes cache utilization.
+Every byte pulled into the L1 cache is strictly utilized.
+This maximizes cache utilization and throughput.

 4. Deep Dive Strategy Lab: Memory